Cilantro Lime Rice

 Love Chipotle’s famous cilantro lime rice?
 Make it in your own kitchen with this easy recipe—it’s just as tasty, if not better!

 The recipe features basmati rice, known for its long, slender grains and fluffy texture, prepared using the pilaf technique.
 This involves “toasting” the rice in oil along with sautéed onions and garlic before adding the liquid.
 It’s a quick extra step that infuses the rice with a rich, nutty flavor.
-This cilantro lime rice goes well with tequila lime chicken, grilled jerk chicken, blackened tilapia, beef enchiladas, or butter chicken, to name just a few.
+This cilantro lime rice goes well with tequila lime chicken, grilled jerk chicken, blackened tilapia, beef enchiladas, or butter chicken, to name just a few options.

 “I have searched long and hard for a Chipotle rice recipe and this by far is the absolute best.
 My kids are so excited!”